 Students in Years 7-10 will spend one term per year on each of the four areas developing their knowledge and understanding of the different subjects.

-By studying Humanities and Social Sciences students will also develop the skills to be confident communicators, critical thinkers and creative problem-solvers for the local and global issues that our world faces.
-These skills are taught with a focus on contemporary matters such as sustainability, civic responsibilities, equity, social justice and Australia’s place in Asia and the wider world.
+By studying Humanities and Social Sciences, students will also develop the skills to be confident communicators, critical thinkers and creative problem-solvers for the local and global issues our world faces.
+These skills are taught focusing on contemporary matters such as sustainability, civic responsibilities, equity, social justice and Australia’s place in Asia and the wider world.

-Students will be encouraged to develop their sense of wonder, curiosity and respect for places, people, cultures, events, ideas and environments throughout the world.
-This is driven by relevant and engaging lessons, field trips, guest speakers and numerous extra-curricular opportunities that are available to Ashdale Secondary College students.
+Students will be encouraged to develop their sense of wonder, curiosity and respect for places, people, cultures, events, ideas and environments worldwide.
+This is driven by relevant and engaging lessons, field trips, guest speakers and numerous extra-curricular opportunities available to Ashdale Secondary College students.

 Senior School HASS

-Within the HASS learning area, students are able to choose from a number of exciting and valuable subjects in both ATAR and general pathways.
-We offer courses in Geography, Modern History, Politics and Law, and Economics.
+Within the HASS learning area, students can choose from many exciting and valuable subjects in both ATAR and general pathways.
+We offer Geography, Modern History, Politics and Law, and Economics courses.

-For all ATAR options, we recommend a minimum of a B Grade in Year 10 HASS.
+We recommend a minimum of a B Grade in Year 10 HASS for all ATAR options.

 ATAR